This Test Automation Strategy example assumes a continuous delivery model with multiple agile teams.

 Functional Regression Packs, which is meant to check the functionality of the application in more detail than the smoke test.

 Multiple regression packs shall exist for different purposes.
-If there are multiple teams working on different sections of the application, then ideally there should be different regression packs that can be focused on the area the team are working on.
+If there are multiple teams working on different sections of the application, then ideally there should be different regression packs that can be focused on the area the team is working on.

 These packs should be able to run in any environment as and when required, provided the behavior of the features remain consistent throughout the environments.
 They are executed multiple times a day and should last no longer than 15 to 30 minutes.